Exfoliation (cosmetology): History

 Exfoliation was first practiced among the ancient Egyptians.
-This was also used in Asia, specifically in China, during the Qing Dynasty (1644–1944).
+This was also used in Asia, specifically in China, during the Qing Dynasty (1644–1912).

 Mechanical exfoliation

 Mechanical exfoliation methods involve physically scrubbing the skin with an abrasive material.
-These types of exfoliants include microfiber cloths, adhesive exfoliation sheets, micro-bead facial scrubs, crêpe paper, crushed apricot kernel or almond shells, sugar or salt crystals, pumice, and abrasive materials such as sponges, loofahs, brushes, and fingernails.
+These types of exfoliants include microfiber cloths, adhesive exfoliation sheets, microbead facial scrubs, crêpe paper, crushed apricot kernel or almond shells, sugar or salt crystals, pumice, and abrasive materials such as sponges, loofahs, brushes, and fingernails.
 A variety of facial scrubs are available in over-the-counter products for application by the user.
 People with dry skin should avoid exfoliants which have a significant portion of pumice, or crushed volcanic rock.
 Pumice is known as a material to exfoliate the skin of the feet.

 Loofah

 Loofahs are shower accessories that are commonly used for a dual purpose of cleaning and exfoliating the skin.
-Loofahs are named for the tropical and subtropical gourd within the cucumber family that is used as the material to make the shower sponges.
-As the loofah plant matures, its fibers dry out, allowing the shell left over to be used as the spongy material for the exfoliation tool after their seeds are removed and the gourd is sliced and shaped.
+Loofahs are named for the tropical and subtropical gourd within the cucumber family called luffa that is used as material to make the shower sponges.
+As the luffa plant matures, its fibers dry out, allowing the shell left over to be used as the spongy material for the exfoliation tool after their seeds are removed and the gourd is sliced and shaped.

 Loofahs offer benefits beyond exfoliation: they effectively spread soap around the body to cleanse and they stimulate blood circulation during use.
 Because loofahs are porous, they are more susceptible to harboring bacteria and fungal organisms that could be harmful and cause infections.
 Proper care for the loofah includes rinsing and drying the loofah after each use and soaking the loofah in a diluted solution of bleach to clean it weekly.
 It is also recommended to replace a loofah every 3 to 4 weeks.